duckdb/pg_duckdb/docs/compilation.md

 sudo apt install postgresql-17 postgresql-server-dev-17
 ```

-If you do not install from PGDG, please note that you must have the `dev` package installed to compile extensions.
+If you do not install from PGDG, please note that you must have the `server-dev` package installed to compile extensions.

 ### Install Build Dependencies